pingcap/docs-cn/tikv-configuration-file.md

 + Enables or disables `prevote`.
 Enabling this feature helps reduce jitter on the system after recovery from network partition.
 + Default value: `true`

+### `capacity`

++ The storage capacity, which is the maximum size allowed to store data.
+If `capacity` is left unspecified, the capacity of the current disk prevails.
+To deploy multiple TiKV instances on the same physical disk, add this parameter to the TiKV configuration.
+For details, see [Key parameters of the hybrid deployment](/hybrid-deployment-topology.md#key-parameters).
++ Default value: `0`

 ### `raftdb-path`

 + The path to the Raft library, which is `storage.data-dir/raft` by default